-- 1. Before completing a rental application, the applicant must complete a Pre-Application Card.
-The Pre-Application Card requests general information including name, address, household size, income, job status, full-time student status, and preferred unit size.
-Applicants for ACC-Assisted Units will not have to complete a Pre-Application Card. - 2.
-Management will schedule interviews with applicants in accordance with the procedure outlined in Section (V)(B).
-If Management determines based on the information provided in the Pre-Application Card that a prospective applicant may be eligible and a unit is available, Management will have the prospective applicant complete a rental application at the Management office.
+- 1. All applicants must complete an Application Form, providing all information required by Management. - 2.
+Management will schedule interviews with applicants for Affordable Housing Units in accordance with the procedure outlined in Section (V)(B).
 Management will use a temporary location until the Management office is available.
-Management will require all members of the applicant household aged 18 years and older to sign the rental application and release forms authorizing Management or a third party under contract with Management to determine if the applicant satisfies the Owner's Screening Criteria.
-Applicants (other than applicants for ACC-Assisted Units) will pay a non-refundable credit/background check fee of thirty-five (\$35) dollars.
+All members of the applicant household must attend the interview.
+Management will require all members of the applicant household aged 18 years and older to sign the rental application and release forms authorizing Management or a third party under contract with Management to determine if the applicant satisfies the Screening Criteria as set forth in Article IX.
+Applicants (other than applicants for ACC-

+Assisted Units) will pay a non-refundable credit/background check fee of thirty-five (\$35) dollars.

-Management will schedule interviews for applicants for ACC-Assisted units in accordance with the procedure outlined in Section (V)(B).
-Applicants for ACC-Assisted units will complete a rental application at the Management office.
-All members of the applicant household aged 18 years and older must attend the interview.
-Management will use a temporary location until the Management office is available.
-Management will require all members of the applicant household aged 18 and older to sign the rental application and release forms authorizing Management or a third party under contract with Management to determine if the applicant satisfies the Owner's Screening Criteria.
-CHA ensures that applicants for the ACC-Assisted units from the RMTS database will have already gone through a credit and background check that covers the past three (3) Management will pay any additional costs for any credit or background checks on Applicants for the ACC-Assisted units beyond three (3) years, and such checks shall be limited to a period of five (5) years as described in Article IX hereof.
+Management will schedule interviews for applicants for ACC-Assisted Units in accordance with the procedure outlined in Section (V)(B).
+Management will use a temporary location until the Management office is All members of the applicant household must attend the available. interview.
+Management will require all members of the applicant household age 18 years and older to sign the rental application and release forms authorizing Management or a third party under contract with Management to determine if the applicant satisfies the Screening Criteria.
+CHA ensures that applicants for the ACC-Assisted Units from the RMTS database will have already gone through a credit and background check that covers the past three (3) years, or will pay Management a \$35 fee per applicant if Management is to perform the three (3) year background Management will pay any additional costs for any credit or background checks on Applicants for the ACC-Assisted Units beyond three (3) years, and such checks shall be limited to a period of five (5) years as described in Section IX hereof.